January 29, 2026

 Compatible with: macOS 10.15 or newer

 Latest is the lightweight option.
 It’s totally free, minimal, and focuses only on updates.
 Open the tool, select an app, and click update.
-No pop-ups, no extra clutter, no distractions.
+No pop-ups, no extra clutter.

 During my tests, the scan speed was lightning quick – the fastest of all five tools.
 But the number of apps found to be updated was in the middle.
 The control panel looks clean.